ellakoa/postcard-poem/content/posts/swimming-with-stars.md

 alt: Chapman's pool, a tidal pool at Dancing Ledge Dorset, a lone swimmer, starbursts of sunlight dance on the water
 poem: |-
-  Have the stars skipped down
-  when the moon's not around
-  to play on the sea in a daytime breeze?
+  Have the stars skipped down when the moon's not around to play on the sea in a daytime breeze?

-  Or maybe the sun has sprinkled glitter over the waves to glint and flitter as sparkling sun glitter.
+  Or maybe the sun has sprinkled glitter making the waves glint and flitter.

-  When the sun's asleep and the stars peep is it silver the moon spills to make the sea shimmer for the midnight swimmer?
+  When the sun's asleep and the stars peep
+  Is it silver the moon spills
+  Making the sea shimmer
+  For the midnight swimmer?

   Possibly it is all three.
 alignPoemLeft: false
+removePostcardPadding: false
 address: |-
   Swimming with Stars
   Dancing Ledge